amanarora9848/ARP-Assignment2/README.md

 ![Process A](images/processA.png)

 - Snapshot of the object after pressing the `P` button.
+It is saved as `./out/snapshot.bmp`.

 ![Snapshot](images/snapshot.png)